 1:00 PM – 1:30 PM – Unified Facilities Criteria (UFC) 32 13 14.13 Concrete Pavement Specifications—Part 2 (Larry Stringer, USACE Transportation System Center)

-1:30 PM – 3:00 PM – Quality Control and Quality Assurance from the Department of Defense perspective.
+1:30 PM – 3:00 PM – Quality Control, Quality Assurance and Pavement Inspection from the Department of Defense perspective.
 (Aaron Maki, USACE TSC)

 Quality control and quality assurance for military airfield pavement is more stringent than typical concrete pavement practices.
 This lesson will discuss Quality control issues, experiences, and expectations from the Government’s perspective for airfield paving.
 In addition, this lesson will discuss Government inspection expectations and the role of the construction inspector.